 Never store raw passwords.

 Every password should be hashed or encrypted before saving.
-Even developers shouldn't be able to read it directly.

 Use encryption for storage.

-In the cloud version, I used a simple encryption library to encode passwords before sending them to the database.
+I used a simple encryption library to encode passwords before sending them to the database.

 Validate user inputs.